YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 The notion of a formula in OCanren is different from that in logic programming, i.e., the Horn clause subset of first-order predicate logic.
- Instead it belongs to the system [μMALL](https://doi.org/10.1007/978-3-540-75560-9_9).
+ Instead it is quite close to formulae in the system [μMALL](https://doi.org/10.1007/978-3-540-75560-9_9).

 A formula is either atomic, or is compound and built from atomic formulae